Robbin Crosby: Death

-Crosby died at his home in Los Angeles on June 6, 2002.
-Although his death was reported to be from complications from AIDS, he actually died of a heroin overdose (although he had also previously tested positive for HIV).
+Crosby died on June 6, 2002, from complications from AIDS subsequent to a heroin overdose.
+By the beginning of 2002, Crosby had been clean for nearly two years, but in May 2002 had moved in with an old friend of his who he used to take heroin with.

 According to an autopsy report after his death, Crosby was 6 ft 5 in and weighed 400 lb.